ricardojmendez/morat-reference/Reputation.md

 Primarily:

-- Have a reputation system that indicates how much trust does someone have in a community, dependent on members you might trust (since trust is relative).
+- Have a reputation system that indicates how much trust does someone have in a community.
 - Have the system be easily quantifiable.
+- Do not provide a single view of the world, or what could be considered a "high score problem" - someone having a lot of kudos doesn't mean that *you* should trust them (trust is relative, and it might depend on if you trust people who trust them).
 - Avoid reputation points to become an easily-tradeable currency - they should not be money.
 - Let this reputation decay with time - someone doing something popular at some point in the far past doesn't mean that reputation should carry forward.
-- Do not provide a single view of the world, on what could be considered a "high score problem" - someone having a lot of points doesn't mean that *you* should trust them.

 The last two are particularly important - while *Down And Out In the Magic Kingdom*'s Whuffie sounded like a fun idea when I first encountered it, there are a lot of aspects of it I can see that would be an issue after seeing years of behavior in the crypto space: